-330-6.1.3 Mix Temperature: Maintain the temperature of the mix at the time of paving within the master range as defined in 320-6.3.
-The minimum frequency for taking mix temperatures on the roadway will be as indicated in 320-6.3.
-Any load or portion of a load of asphalt mix on the roadway with a temperature outside of the master range shall be rejected for use on the project.
+330-6.1.3 Mix Temperature: Maintain the mix temperature at the time of paving within the master range as defined in 320-6.3.
+Take mix temperatures on the roadway at the minimum frequency indicated in 320-6.3.
+Any load, or portion of a load, of asphalt mix on the roadway with a temperature outside of the master range shall be rejected for use on the project.
 Immediately notify the Engineer of the rejection.